You are viewing United States

 What causes poor water quality?

 Downs has experienced situations where challenges occur in source water before the water even gets to the poultry house or barn.
 Different water sources bring different challenges.
 For example, in treated water, many agents are removed from the water at a centralized plant before it makes it to the farm.
 This can leave hard water and limescale buildup in drinker systems, but it’s safe overall.
-Even if the water you are providing is safe initially, you can see animals introducing bacteria at the drinker through debris or organic material.
+Even if the water you are providing is clean initially, you can see animals introducing bacteria at the drinker through debris or organic material.
 That bacteria can reproduce and spread through the water line.
 Downs encourages additional sanitation on top of even the most ideal water quality.

 Untreated well water can contain organic and inorganic contaminants that may contribute to issues with the drinker system.
 Nonbiological contaminants like iron, manganese and hydrogen sulfide become undissolved once oxidized and can start to collect in and plug the waterline or filters, which can inhibit the effectiveness of a water sanitation process.